 - Allow the cookies to cool for 10 minutes on the baking sheet before transferring to a wire rack to cool completely.
 Cover leftover cookies tightly and store at room temperature for up to 7 days.

-- You can use homemade, natural, or commercial almond butter, however the type you use will alter their texture slightly.
-I found the best texture was with 1 cup of my homemade almond butter or 1/2 cup Jif Creamy Almond Butter and 1/2 cup all-natural organic almond butter.
+- Almond Butter: You can use homemade, natural, or commercial almond butter, however the type you use will alter their texture slightly.
+I found the best texture was with 1 cup of my homemade almond butter (the regular or maple version detailed in that post) or 1/2 cup Jif Creamy Almond Butter and 1/2 cup all-natural organic almond butter.
 Be sure to stir in any excess oil on top of the natural brands, and get it completely mixed in.
 An equal amount of peanut butter may be used instead of almond butter.

-- Update: I’ve successfully made these cookies with coconut sugar instead of brown sugar.
+- Sugar: I’ve successfully made these cookies with coconut sugar instead of brown sugar.
 So tasty!
 I like Trader Joes brand organic coconut sugar.